 Honors & Recognitions

-Selected by his peers for inclusion in The Best Lawyers in America© in Trusts and Estates (2018-2023); Greensboro "Lawyer of the Year" in Trusts and Estates (2019)
+Selected by his peers for inclusion in The Best Lawyers in America© in Trusts and Estates (2018-2024) and Tax Law (2024); Greensboro "Lawyer of the Year" in Trusts and Estates (2019)

 Recognized in North Carolina Super Lawyers (Thomson Reuters) as a “Rising Star” in Estate and Probate Law (2014-2019)